 ICELAND POPPY SEEDS

-Sow seeds in 2 inch pots or cell packs, press into soil but do not cover.
+How to Plant Iceland Poppies: Sow seeds in 2 in. pots or cell packs, press into soil but do not cover.
 Needs light to germinate.
 Kept at 65° F., germination is in 10-20 days.
-Transplant into the garden 8-12 inches apart.
+Transplant into the garden 8-12 in. apart.